TABLE OF CONTENTS

 The manuscripts are in Spanish.

-Andrés de San Miguel Manuscripts, Benson Latin American Collection, General Libraries, University of Texas at Austin
+Andrés de San Miguel Manuscripts, Nettie Lee Benson Latin American Collection, University of Texas Libraries, The University of Texas at Austin.

 The Andrés de San Miguel Manuscripts form part of the Genaro García Collection, which was purchased by the University of Texas in 1921 from the heirs of Genaro García. .